amrrs/oneplus_amz_availability/Readme.md

-# Oneplus 6 Availablity Checker on Amazon
+# Oneplus 6 Availablity Checker on Amazon.in

 ### - written in R